kashbur/genderslotreveal/README.md

 During the first three spins the grid stops on random symbols that never match across all three reels.
-On the fourth spin all reels are forced to stop on the bottle icon and `showReveal()` is triggered, revealing the personalized message overlay.
+On the fourth spin all reels are forced to stop on the bottle icon and `showReveal()` is triggered, revealing the celebratory message overlay (and the gender announcement if you enabled it).
 Any spins after the reveal go back to being completely random, so matches can happen naturally.